Trevor Siemian: 2017 season

 Going into the 2017 season, Siemian had a new head coach in Vance Joseph.
 Siemian and the Broncos opened the 2017 season against the Los Angeles Chargers on Monday Night Football.
 Siemian completed 17-of-28 passes for 219 yards, two touchdowns, and one interception as well as his first career rushing touchdown.
-The Broncos took a 24–7 lead, but two costly turnovers helped the Chargers make the score 24–21, but Broncos defensive end Shelby Harris blocked the Chargers attempt at a game-tying field goal from Younghoe Koo, giving the Broncos the win.
+The Broncos took a 24–7 lead, but two costly turnovers helped the Chargers make the score 24–21.
+However, Broncos' defensive end Shelby Harris blocked the Chargers' attempt at a game-tying field goal from Younghoe Koo, securing the Broncos' win.

 The following week, Siemian and the Broncos hosted the Dallas Cowboys, led by 2016 Offensive Rookie of the Year Dak Prescott and 2016 leading rusher Ezekiel Elliott.
-The Broncos defense shut down Dallas' offense and Siemian went 22-of-32 for 231 yards, a career-high-tying four touchdowns, and one interception as the Broncos blew out the Cowboys 42–17.
+The Broncos' defense shut down Dallas' offense and Siemian went 22-of-32 for 231 yards, a career-high-tying four touchdowns, and one interception as the Broncos blew out the Cowboys 42–17.
 For his performance, Siemian was voted the NFL's Clutch Performer of the week and the FedEx Air Player of the week.